wp-plugins/website-popups/readme.txt

 - 100% Mobile-ready.
 Works on all iPhones, iPads & Android Devices.

-- Wishpond’s Free Page Buddy System gives precise feedback to maximize conversion.
+- Wishpond's Free Page Buddy System gives precise feedback to maximize conversion.

-**Custom Form Fields & Like-Gating**
+**Custom Form Fields**

 - Collect Emails, Phone Numbers & more with custom entry forms.

-- Add a Like-to-See Fan-Gate so users must Like your Facebook Page to enter.

 - Export leads to your Email Marketing or CRM service with a click.